Skip to content

 Can I bring my dog up Stac Pollaidh?

-Is there mobile signal on Stac Pollaidh?
+What's mobile reception like on Stac Pollaidh?

-No signal on the hill; brief coverage in the Achiltibuie/Inverpolly car park area
+The hill itself is blank; brief coverage in the Achiltibuie/Inverpolly car park area

 Is Stac Pollaidh safe in winter?